-From the beginning, the leader who has been at the helm of Courageous Faces Foundation is Trish Morris, President and CEO.
-She maintains the direction and vision of the only foundation of its kind that provides comprehensive, continuing, and personalized care for people with rare and severe medical conditions to enhance their quality of life.
+From the beginning, the leader who has been at the helm of Courageous Faces Foundation is Trish Morris, President, Founder and CEO.
+She maintains the direction and vision of the only foundation of its kind that provides ongoing, direct and personalized care for people with rare and severe medical conditions to enhance their quality of life.

 EXPERIENCE WITH A HEART